 What you get with this template:

-- A payments spreadsheet.
-In this file, the person responsible records money leaving the company.
+- A Payments spreadsheet: In this file, the person responsible records money leaving the company.
 This may include operational costs, payments to suppliers, staff wages, taxes, and so on.

-How to get the workflow template
+How to start using the template

-How to use the cash flow workflow template
+How to use the cash flow template

 Step 1: Enter the settings for your cash flow monitor

 In the Cash Flow Instructions tab, enter the start date for the time period you want to analyze and your starting balance.

 The Payments and Receipts files are provided with sample data, to show you how the template works.
 You can simply delete or overwrite this data and start logging entries in your spreadsheet.

 Step 3: Schedule automatic updates so all your files are up-to-date